garthmortensen/codex/cheatsheets/py_basics.md

 3. Global: within the module or file
 4. Built-in: within the Python builtin module

 Python's namespace is a dictionary that it contains.
-You have a local dictionary, enclosing dictionary, global dictionary, builtin dictionary (LEGB). , e.g.: enclosed var: local enclosing var: enclosing global var: global
+You have a local dictionary, enclosing dictionary, global dictionary, builtin dictionary (LEGB). e.g.:

 ```python
 var = 'global'
 def fun1():